joelgwebber/j15r.com/app/blog/2015/01/25/Game_Development_in_Go.md

 else, for that matter) in C++, then by all means continue to do so.
-But there are plenty of people who are frustrated with C++ for games (witness Jonathan Blow running off and creating his [own](https://www.youtube.com/user/jblow888) alternative, even while he’s in the middle of another [big project](http://the-witness.net/) in C++).
-So I think it’s a worthwhile pursuit to look into alternatives, regardless of whether Go turns out to be viable for professional games.
+But there are plenty of people who are frustrated with C++ for games (witness Jonathan Blow running off and creating his [own](https://www.youtube.com/user/jblow888) alternative, even while he's in the middle of another [big project](http://the-witness.net/) in C++).
+So I think it's a worthwhile pursuit to look into alternatives, regardless of whether Go turns out to be viable for professional games.